 Long recognized as one of the most gifted classical dancers of her era, noted for her compelling characterizations and versatility as a performer, Artistic Director Karen Kain is one of Canada’s most renowned and committed advocates for the arts.
 Born in Hamilton, Ontario, Ms. Kain received her training at Canada’s National Ballet School in Toronto, joining the Corps de Ballet of the National Ballet of Canada in 1969.
 She was quickly promoted to Principal Dancer in 1971 with the company after her sensational debut as the Swan Queen in Swan Lake.

 "Under the enlightened and demanding direction of Karen Kain, former great international ballet star, the company has earned its place at the highest level, enriching its repertory considerably by collaborating with the greatest choreographers of our time."

 Danses Avec La Plume

 In 1973, Ms. Kain was awarded the Silver Medal in the Women’s Category at the prestigious International Ballet Competition in Moscow and, along with her frequent partner at the time, Frank Augustyn, received a special prize for Best Pas de Deux.
 Subsequently, she embarked on a remarkable international career during which she performed many of ballet’s greatest roles with such companies as Paris Opéra Ballet, Roland Petit’s Le Ballet de Marseilles, the Bolshoi Ballet, London Festival Ballet, The Hamburg Ballet and Vienna State Opera Ballet.
 Throughout her career she also developed a close creative partnership with Rudolf Nureyev and often performed with him.
 A favourite of some of the world’s most prominent choreographers, she premiered many new and important works during her time as a dancer.

-Ms. Kain retired from dancing following a farewell tour in 1997 and took up the position of Artist-in-Residence with the National Ballet, a role that was later expanded to that of Artistic Associate.
+Ms. Kain retired from dancing following a farewell tour in 1997 and took up the position of Artist-in-Residence with the National Ballet, a role that was expanded in 1999 to that of Artistic Associate.
 In 2005, Ms. Kain was appointed Artistic Director of the National Ballet.
 The following year, she restaged Rudolf Nureyev’s landmark version of The Sleeping Beauty in celebration of the National Ballet’s inaugural season at the Four Seasons Centre for the Performing Arts in Toronto.